-The charity was notified of entitlement to a legacy in August 2020.
-Since the charity has no knowledge of the value of its share of the estate at 31 December 2021, the amount receivable could not be reliably estimated at this time and so has not been recognised in the financial statements.
+The charity was notified of entitlement to two legacies prior to the year end.
+Since the charity has no knowledge of the value of its share of the estates at 31 December 2022, the amounts receivable could not be reliably estimated at this time and so has not been recognised in the financial statements.